Artichoke

 The edible portion of the plant consists of the flower buds before the flowers come into bloom.
 The budding artichoke flower-head is a cluster of many budding small flowers (an inflorescence), together with many bracts, on an edible base.
 Once the buds bloom, the structure changes to a coarse, barely edible form.
 Another variety of the same species is the cardoon, a perennial plant native to the Mediterranean region.
 Both wild forms and cultivated varieties (cultivars) exist.

 Description

 This vegetable grows to 1.4-2 m tall, with arching, deeply lobed, silvery, glaucous-green leaves 50–83 cm long.
 The flowers develop in a large head from an edible bud about 8–15 cm diameter with numerous triangular scales; the individual florets are purple.
-The edible portions of the buds consist primarily of the fleshy lower portions of the involucral bracts and the base, known as the heart; the mass of immature florets in the center of the bud is called the choke or beard.
-These are inedible in older, larger flowers.
+The edible portions of the buds consist primarily of the fleshy lower portions of the involucral bracts and the base, known as the heart; the mass of immature florets in the center of the bud is called the choke or beard (which are inedible in older, larger flowers).

-Chemical constituents

-Artichoke contains the bioactive agents apigenin and luteolin.

-The total antioxidant capacity of artichoke flower heads is one of the highest reported for vegetables.
-Cynarine is a chemical constituent in Cynara.
-The majority of the cynarine found in artichoke is located in the pulp of the leaves, though dried leaves and stems of artichoke also contain it.